 My 15 year old son is rather excited at the prospect of Adelaide’s first Krispy Kreme factory.
 This factory will be pumping out 5,000 donuts an hour.

 Now a donut contains about 1000 kJ of energy.
-This is chemical energy, in the form as fat and sugars and carbohydrates.
+This is chemical energy, in the form of fat and sugars and carbohydrates.
 Our bodies are designed to run by “burning” this chemical energy.
 If we don’t need more energy when we consume the donut then some of the excess will be stored as fat.

 Now energy comes in different forms, for example as electricity, mechanical, solar, thermal, or potential energy.
 It’s possible to convert between one form and another using a machine, for example a petrol motor converts chemical into kinetic energy.
 A solar panel converts the energy in the suns radiation to electricity.